 Step 1: Right click D drive and select Resize/Move Volume.

 In the pop-up window, drag left border rightwards to take free space out from D.

-Click OK and back to the main window, as you see 20GB Unallocated space generated behind C drive.
+Click OK and back to the main window, as you see 20GB Unallocated space is generated behind C drive.
 (If you drag right border leftwards, Unallocated space will be generated on the right side of D)

 Video guide to resize Windows 10 volume

 Pay attention to data safety while resizing partition

 Data safety is most important and nobody likes to see system boot failure or data loss after resizing partition.
 Better than other partitioning tools, NIUBI Partition Editor is the only software that is integrated 1 Second Roll-Back technology to keep system and data intact.
 It is able to roll back the computer to original status automatically and rapidly, if any software error or hardware issue such as power failure occur during resizing Windows 10 partition.
 Besides resizing and moving disk drives, it helps do many disk partition management operations.